 A majority of the offense and arrest statistics in this publication focus primarily on what are known as Index Crimes.
-The historical collection of eight crime categories that make up this index was expanded to ten crime categories in 2014 with the addition of two human trafficking offense categories.
-This index of crimes provides an indication of the extent serious crime occurs in the jurisdiction, region, or state.
-Five of the Index Crime categories are crimes against persons including criminal homicide, rape, aggravated battery/aggravated assault, human trafficking commercial sex acts, and human trafficking involuntary servitude.
-The five remaining Index Crime categories are crimes against property including robbery, burglary, theft, motor vehicle theft, and arson.
+The eight crime categories that make up this index provide an indication of the extent serious crime occurs in the jurisdiction, region, or state.
+Three of the eight Index Crime categories collected are crimes against persons including criminal homicide, forcible rape, and aggravated battery/aggravated assault.
+The five remaining categories are crimes against property including robbery, burglary, theft, motor vehicle theft, and arson.

-The I-UCR Program's Crime Index translates into the number of offenses reported within the ten Index Crime categories as defined by the Federal UCR Program.
+The Illinois Uniform Crime Reporting (I-UCR) Program's crime index translates into the number of offenses reported within the eight Index Crime categories as defined by the Federal UCR Program.